asap19-eureka-house-ad-green.png

 Share

 • Seek situations and people who are unfamiliar or have a different viewpoint.
 We learn the most when we interact with people who are the least like us and when we place ourselves in new situations.
-However, most of the time, we interact with people most like us and place ourselves in situations that are familiar and comfortable.
+However, most of the time, we interact with people that are the most like us and place ourselves in situations that are familiar and comfortable.
+Break outside of your comfort zone.

-• Make a commitment, to push yourself to grow and challenge yourself to learn new things every day.
-Read not only business publications but also science or travel or literary materials.
-Take on new devices and technologies.
+• Challenge yourself to learn new things every day.
+Read not only business publications but also news or literary materials.
+Learn how to use new devices and harness the latest technologies, including AI and automation tools for admin professionals.

 • Assess and learn from successes as well and be open to re-learning.
-Even when “what” you are doing or what results you want are the same, be open to changing the “how” it is done or achieved.
+Even when "what" you are doing is the same, be open to changing the “how” it is done or achieved.
+Always look for opportunities to reskill and upskill so you can keep succeeding in fresh, innovative ways.

 Join the Conversation